 all the most overwhelming evidence of reality so that he would

 even reject the now so clear fact of the age of the Earth ?
-Is it
+With such a display of infinite ignorance, here

 why doesn't he have the decency of coming to exterminate in